15. Interaction Effects

 ) +

-The biological question is not merely whether temperature matters or whether nutrient concentration matters.
-It is whether the effect of temperature changes across the nutrient gradient.
+The biological question is not whether temperature or nutrient concentration is influential alone, but it is whether or not the effect of temperature changes across the nutrient gradient.

 For the interaction term, the hypothesis pair is: